 Mr. Stephen Sey (top-left), a Bachelor of Diagnostic Imaging major from the School of Allied Health Sciences, was the valedictorian.

-Welcoming the fresh graduates aboard the ship of protecting lives, the Guest Speaker, Mrs. Delese Mimi Darko (below left), Chief Executive Officer of the Foods and Drugs Authority (FDA), noted that these graduates were coming aboard at a time when pandemics abound and advised them to take their place in the world and register their names as the astute health professionals they have been trained to become.
+Welcoming the fresh graduates aboard the ship of protecting lives, the Guest Speaker, Mrs. Delese Mimi Darko (below left), Chief Executive Officer of the Food and Drugs Authority (FDA), noted that these graduates were coming aboard at a time when pandemics abound, and she advised them to take their place in the world and register their names as the astute health professionals they have been trained to become.

 She said, in the wake of the COVID-19 pandemic and other epidemics yet to come, Ghana needs all its health professionals well prepared and ready for when the next epidemic strikes: “We can’t wait for the next pandemic to take us unawares.
 We have to be ready and prepared.”

 Mrs. Darko also advised them to continue learning and building their capacities, especially in the areas of research and development, to enable them contribute their quota in the development of cutting-edge drugs and technology: “Ghana is going into vaccine development so it is not stuck waiting for a vaccine in the next pandemic.”